advancedtelematic/quickcheck-state-machine/README.md

     Sane*
     [[PDF](http://publications.lib.chalmers.se/records/fulltext/232550/local_232550.pdf),
     [video](https://www.youtube.com/watch?v=zi0rHwfiX1Q)] papers;

   * CRUD webserver
     [example](https://github.com/advancedtelematic/quickcheck-state-machine/blob/master/example/src/CrudWebserverFile.hs)
     -- create, read, update and delete files on a webserver using an API written using [Servant](https://github.com/haskell-servant/servant).
 The
-    specification uses two fixed file names for the tests, for an example where the created resources might be unique ids see the next example;
+    specification uses two fixed file names for the tests, for an example where the created resources might be unique ids, see the next example;

-  * CRUD webserver where create returns a unique ids [example](https://github.com/advancedtelematic/quickcheck-state-machine/blob/master/example/src/CrudWebserverDb.hs) -- create, read, update and delete users in a sqlite database on a webserver using an API written using
+  * CRUD webserver where create returns unique ids [example](https://github.com/advancedtelematic/quickcheck-state-machine/blob/master/example/src/CrudWebserverDb.hs) -- create, read, update and delete users in a sqlite database on a webserver using an API written using